 Designed to continue developing skills in performing examinations under direct and indirect supervision.
 The student continues to develop positioning skills and making exposures using sound radiation protection decisions.
 Students must begin to demonstrate developing competency in radiographic procedures of patients with emergent and non-emergent conditions.
 The student continues to accumulate hours and examinations required by the State of California Department of Health Services.

-Prerequisites: All RAD courses in the first year fall and spring semesters Units: 4 terminology and considerations related to the production of quality radiographs.
+Prerequisites: All RAD courses in the first year fall and spring semesters

 RAD 209 - Radiographic Positioning IV w/lab